The George Raft Story: Production

+Development

+In 1956 George Raft was interviewed by Dean Jennings for a series of articles on the actor's life that were published the following year in The Saturday Evening Post.
+Raft was unhappy with the pieces saying "They were shooting for sensationalism rather than my real life story."
+Nonetheless, the articles attracted interest from various Hollywood studios, and a number of studios considered making a film of Raft's life including Paramount and 20th Century Fox.
+Eventually film rights were bought by Steve Broidy of Allied Artists.
+Raft allegedly sold the story for $25,000 plus 10% of the profits.
+Jennings had an agreement with Raft where the writer was entited to 25% of any film sale of the story.

-Allied Artists announced the film in 1959 as part of a slate of projects including Streets of Montamarte with Lana Turner as Suzanne Valadon, The Purple Gang with Barry Sullivan, Teacher was a Sexpot with Mamie Van Doren, Confessions of an English Opium Eater, Pay or Die with Ernest Borgnine as Joseph Petrosino and The Big Bankroll about Arnold Rothstein.
-It was announced again in 1960 with Ben Schwalb named as producer.
+Allied Artists announced the film in 1959 as part of a slate of projects including Streets of Montmartre with Lana Turner as Suzanne Valadon, The Purple Gang with Barry Sullivan, Teacher Was a Sexpot with Mamie Van Doren, Confessions of an English Opium Eater, Pay or Die with Ernest Borgnine as Joseph Petrosino and The Big Bankroll about Arnold Rothstein.
+Allied had enjoyed a big box office success with Al Capone and The George Raft Story was one of several crime related biopics it named as a follow up, others including Pay or Die, The Purple Gang and The Big Bankroll.

+The film was announced again in 1960 with Ben Schwalb named as producer.
 Director Joseph Newman had directed Raft in I'll Get You for This (1951).
 Schwalb announced that filming would begin on October 7, 1960, but production was delayed until July 1961.

+Casting

+In the late 1950s Robert Evans was discussed as a possible Raft.

-Ray Danton, Brad Dexter, Jayne Mansfield and Frank Gorshin were cast.
+Eventually Ray Danton, Brad Dexter, Jayne Mansfield and Frank Gorshin were cast.
 The Las Vegas comedy team of Pepper Davis and Tony Reece was signed to play a support role.

-Danton, borrowed from Warner Bros., was cast on the strength of his performance in The Rise and Fall of Legs Diamond.
+Danton, borrowed from Warner Bros., was given the role as Raft on the strength of his performance in The Rise and Fall of Legs Diamond.
 Danton said that he decided against performing "an impersonation of Raft ...
 I watched a lot of his old films and noticed a sort of strong suppressed hostility."
 Danton only met Raft once, and Raft told him: "We have to make careful they [the filmmakers] don't make this guy [Raft] into a heavy."
 Danton later said: "I thought it was a strange, obtuse thing to say."

-Dean Jennings wrote The George Raft Story in five installments for The Saturday Evening Post and was entitled to 20% of Raft's profits from a film based on his story.
-In June 1961, Jennings claimed that he had not received anything and announced his intention to bring legal action.

 Jayne Mansfield's character is based on Betty Grable.

+Comedy duo Davis & Reese (Pepper Davis and Tony Reese) appear, performing their act, in one nightclub scene.